10up/gutenberg-lessons/lessons/05-inner-blocks.md

 ## Breaking it down

 ### 1. "Hero" Block
+For the "Hero" Block we need to define an area of our markup where other blocks can get inserted.

 ![Hero Block Scribble](/lessons/images/inner-blocks-one-scribble.png)

 ### 2. "Card Grid" Block
+The "Card Grid" consists of two elements.
+The actual grid that can contain the cards and then the individual cards.
+This is similar to how core has the Buttons block that contains individual Button blocks.
+So we can archive this by creating two different blocks.
+The "Card Grid" block that needs to define an inner block area where only the card block can get inserted.
+And then we need the card block that cannot get used anywhere outside of the "Card Grid".

 ![Card Grid Block Scribble](/lessons/images/inner-blocks-two-scribble.png)

 ## Using Inner Blocks